 Not always.
-Domestic violence charges are considered what are known as “wobbler” offenses in the State of California.
+San Diego domestic violence charges are considered what are known as “wobbler” offenses in the State of California.
 This means there is no set determination for how they are charged; they could be as either a misdemeanor or a felony.

-Regardless of how your case is charged, you have options when you hire us to represent you.
+Regardless of how your domestic violence case is charged, you have options when you hire us to represent you.
 In some cases, we can have a felony charge reduced to a misdemeanor (if not outright dismissed).
-Members of our legal team are highly experienced with domestic violence cases, and we know how to fight back against the prosecution.
+Members of our legal team are highly experienced with San Diego domestic violence cases, and we know how to fight back against the prosecution.

-Contact a domestic violence attorney with our firm.
+Contact a San Diego domestic violence attorney near you with our firm.
 Your interests, protection, and property matter to us.

 Types of Domestic Violence